thundercore/public-full/README.md

 # Quit Validator

 Set bid amount to `0`, and save file directly.
-It will apply to next session.
+It will apply to next session(3 Hours).

 ```
 vim config/override.yaml